-AREA 2: QUALITY ASSURANCE AND DATA FOR PROGRAM IMPROVEMENT There is no quality assurance strategy (data not used for program improvement).
-There is a quality assurance strategy (using data for program improvement) but it is not consistently applied.
+There is no quality assurance strategy (data not used for program improvement).
+There is a quality assurance strategy (data is used for program improvement) but it is not consistently applied.
 There is a quality assurance strategy (using data for program improvement) that is consistently applied across all contact points, but no analysis is done to initiate actions or to make decisions.
 There is a quality assurance strategy (using data for program improvement) for collecting information that is consistently applied across all contact points, is analyzed, and used to refine interventions.
 The quality assurance strategy is regularly reviewed and can be shared as a model resource for other organizations.
 1 2 3 4